citrikorg/createmagnets/README.md

 Bugs-Features
 1) More Trackers
-2) Problem with files and directories with space
+2) Problem with files and directories with space (only on bash, unresolved)

 TESTED ON rTorret CLIENT, OPTION 3) and 1) NOT WORKING, WRONG URL